 The Small Business Case and the Small Business Debtor

-Because certain filing deadlines are different and extensions are more difficult to obtain, a case designated as a small business case normally proceeds more quickly than other chapter 11 cases.
+Because certain filing deadlines are different and extensions are more difficult to obtain, a case designated as a small business case normally proceeds more quickly than other Chapter 11 cases.
 For example, only the debtor may file a plan during the first 180 days of a small business case.
-This “exclusivity period” may be extended by the court, but only to 300 days, and only if the debtor demonstrates by a preponderance of the evidence that the court will confirm a plan within a reasonable period of time.
-When the case is not a small business case, however, the court may extend the exclusivity period “for cause” up to 18 months.
+This “exclusivity period” may be extended by the court, but only to 300 days only if the debtor demonstrates by a preponderance of the evidence that the court will confirm a plan within a reasonable period of time.
+However, when the case is not a small business case, the court may extend the exclusivity period “for cause” up to 18 months.

 The Automatic Stay

 Confirmation of a plan generally discharges a debtor from any debt that arose before the date of confirmation.
-After the plan is confirmed, the debtor is required to make plan payments and is bound by the provisions of the plan of reorganization.
+After the plan is confirmed, the debtor must make plan payments and is bound by the provisions of the plan of reorganization.
 The confirmed plan creates new contractual rights, replacing or superseding pre-bankruptcy contracts.

-There are, of course, exceptions to the general rule that an order confirming a plan operates as a discharge.
-Confirmation of a plan of reorganization discharges any type of debtor – corporation, partnership, or individual – from most types of prepetition debts.
-It does not, however, discharge an individual debtor from any debt made nondischargeable by section 523 of the Bankruptcy Code.
+Of course, there are exceptions to the general rule that an order confirming a plan operates as a discharge.
+Confirmation of a plan of reorganization discharges any debtor – corporation, partnership, or individual – from most types of prepetition debts.
+However, it does not discharge an individual debtor from any debt made nondischargeable by section 523 of the Bankruptcy Code.
 Moreover, except in limited circumstances, a discharge is not available to an individual debtor unless and until all payments have been made under the plan.
-Confirmation does not discharge the debtor if the plan is a liquidation plan, as opposed to one of reorganization, unless the debtor is an individual.
+Confirmation does not discharge the debtor if the plan is a liquidation plan instead of reorganization unless the debtor is an individual.

 For companies that are struggling, it is important to understand that early planning is the best medicine.
-Our attorneys take a flexible approach to a reorganization, simultaneously seeking solutions outside of the bankruptcy system, while also planning a bankruptcy strategy.
+Our attorneys take a flexible approach to a reorganization, simultaneously seeking solutions outside of the bankruptcy system while also planning a bankruptcy strategy.
 But the most successful reorganizations are usually those that have had strategies planned well in advance of an actual default.
-If your business is struggling, please contact our attorneys for a consultation to discuss the reorganization options for your business.
+If your business is struggling, please contact our attorneys for a consultation to discuss your business’s reorganization options.